 Possibly.
-Most people can donate, but there are a few exclusions, such as HIV, active cancer and systemic infection.
+Most people can donate, but there are a few exclusions, such as active cancer or systemic infection.
 Your doctors will evaluate your medical condition and the condition of your organs to determine if you are qualified to be a living organ donor.

 Who pays for the cost of an organ donation?

 In most cases, the transplant recipient’s private health insurance, Medicare or Medicaid will pay for the donor’s initial evaluation, surgery and postoperative care.